 enrolment checklist (PDF, 6MB) as a guide to assist in the enrolment process.

-AMEB Qld examination calendar (PDF, 170KB) contains all Brisbane Metropolitan and Regional Queensland examination sessions.
-Please note the corresponding closing dates for each session.
+AMEB Qld examination calendar (PDF, 694KB) contains all Queensland examination sessions.

-Late fees will apply to all enrolments received after the stated closing dates and times.
+- late fees apply to all enrolments received after the closing date